 How to Store Squash

 The squash keep longer if you can slow the respiration rate.
 This may be done by lowering the temperature.
-Every 18-degree Fahrenheit reduction in temperature increases the time for storing winter squash.
+Every 18-degree reduction in temperature increases the time for storing winter squash.
 Keeping winter squash in a temperature of 50 to 55 F. (10-13 C.) is the optimum range for most squash.
-Good ventilation is a necessary part of how to keep squash.
+Good ventilation is a necessary aspect of how to keep squash.
 It helps prevent rot and maintain uniform temperatures and humidity in the storage area.

 Keeping winter squash for the cold season is a great way to put fresh produce on your table.
 The length of time the fruit will keep varies by variety.